bitovi/academy/src/react/9-managing-complex-state.md

 @highlight 1,2-5,9,11

 Next, let's wire up that button.
-We'll define a `onButtonClick` callback to handle changes to the state variables.
+We'll define an `onButtonClick` callback to handle changes to the state variables.
 Pass the callback down to `ButtonComponent`.

 ```jsx
 function WrapperContainer() {